What Skincare ingredients should you avoid? What you can't find in a Google search.

 Allergens: An allergic reaction to a substance may not occur the first time it is encountered but when it happens, it happens swiftly and the symptoms can include hives, itching, redness, sneezing, and in severe cases, anaphylaxis.
 Because of this clear immune response, allergens can be pinpointed swiftly through testing.
 Botanicals and fragrances dominate this category.
 Here are some examples.

-Potential accumulative Irritants: accumulative irritants are substances that can cause skin irritation or sensitivity over time with repeated exposure.
+Potential irritants: Irritants are substances that can cause skin irritation or sensitivity over time with repeated or accumulated exposure.
 The reaction is not an immune response but rather a gradual development of irritation or damage to the skin.
 This makes the source difficult to pinpoint especially since these compounds cannot be identified with allergy testing.
 Preservatives, botanicals, and fragrances dominate this category.
 Here are some examples.

 Endocrine Disruptors: This one occupies a gray area.
-Endocrine Disruptors are chemicals, some naturally occurring, some synthesized, which fit into hormone receptors and affect the tissue they come in contact with.
+Endocrine Disruptors are chemicals, some naturally occurring, some synthesized, which fit into hormone receptors and facilitate biochemical changes that would take place if the hormone that they mimic were present.
 This effect, however, is not always undesirable.
 Read more about it here.
 Symptoms of Endocrine disruption is subtle, individualized, and take a long time to manifest making these the hardest to identify as a problem.
 Preservatives and essential oils dominate this category.
 Here are some examples.

 Formaldehyde Releasers: Formaldehyde releasing preservatives (FRPs) are compounds that slowly release formaldehyde over time to inhibit microbial growth.
 These chemicals are also used in chemical straighteners.
 Heat catalyzes formaldehyde release which is what makes smoothing treatments unsafe unless they are performed in a space with good ventilation and masks are recommended.
 Preservatives dominate this category.

-Ok now I am going to really confuse you by saying that most of these compounds above are generally safe in trace amounts and some are even necessary in certain cases.
+Now I am going to really confuse you by saying that most of these compounds above are generally safe for most people in trace amounts and some are even necessary in certain cases.

 A solvent based product, (99% of all skincare) is NOT safe without a broad-spectrum antimicrobial preservative.